favour-22/alx-backend-javascript/0x02-ES6_classes/README.md

 ## Contributing

--- Santiago Yanguas - Holberton Student
+-- Favour-22

 ## Versioning

-For my learning of backend web dev in Holberton School
+For my learning of backend web dev in ALX

 ## Authors

----Santiago Yanguas
+--- Favour

 ## Files